sellout/quid-pro-quo/README.md

 Types are also checked as invariants.
 Most implementations check slot types little enough that it's possible for a bad value to end up there in some cases.

-The description (for `:require` and `:ensure`, as well as invariants) is included in the report if a `contract-violation-error` is raised.
+The description is included in the report if a `contract-violation-error` is raised.
 The description is also added to the documentation for the class, function, or primary method as appropriate.
 Slot type declarations are also added to the class documentation.